4b11b4/notes/elec/pcb.md

 ## Post-route Manual Cleanup
 1. Clean up:
-   * traces coming out of QFNs, vias underneath
+   * QFNs: no vias underneath body, no traces routed between pins underneath body (you want all traces to run away from the QFN to avoid uneven reflow)
    * prevent traces being routed under ICs (TSSOPs, SOICs, etc)
      - Some designs may be too dense to prevent this.
+There is a lot of space underneath.